JingLiu122/ds-algorithm-documentation/data-structure/linked-list/Linked-Lists.md

     size++;
   }
 ```
-First, create a new node to store the element and inserts the node at the beginning of the list.
+First, this method creates a new node to store the element and inserts the node at the beginning of the list.
 Then set the `next` variable of the new node references to the head of the list.
 After the insertion, set `head` points to this new element node.
 Now this new node is chained together with the list.
 Last but not least, if the `tail` is null, that means the list is empty (initially), then just set both `tail` and `head` point to this first newly inserted node of the list.
 Finally increase the size of the linked list by 1.

 The algorithm is shown in the figures below to have a better visual explaination: